matthew-mojira/snazzym/docs/native.md

 The first 16 bytes of the zero page (addresses $7E0000 to $7E000F) are available as scratch area.
 This area is caller-saved; there is no expectation that this memory will be preserved across function calls.

+Note that these rules must also apply to native blocks that are integrated with language code *within the same function* to ensure compatibility.